2 Bedroom (Sleeps 5) Cottage in Totland Bay

 OVERVIEW:

 Peaceful, own garden, SEA VIEWS, 5 mins walk to beach/coast.
-WIFI COVID cleaning.
-AVAILABLE 3 TO 10 JUNE 23.
-Short break?
+WIFI.
+Available for SHORT BREAKS.
 Please enquire.

 ‘Cliffway’ is the best property of its type in the Totland area and is in a prime location, close to the beach with lovely sea views, and its own large private garden, ideal for people of all ages to explore and enjoy.